If you use snowplow parenting, chances are your kids don’t know how to handle disappointment. Here’s how to fix it.

 This is a chance to learn how to feel that disappointment, and how to handle it.

-So that’s how we handle disappointment in our home.
-It isn’t pretty, but hopefully it will serve them well throughout their lives.
+It isn’t pretty, but we hope it will serve them well throughout their lives.

 How do you handle disappointment in your family?